syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

 ### Adding multiple selection color

-The data grid supports selecting one or more rows either programmatically or by touch interactions.
-By default, the control applies a common background color for the selected rows based on the current theme.
-However, it also provides extensibility to have multiple selection colors when touching the rows by writing a custom SelectionController derived from [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html# ""), and assigning it to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html# "") property.
-Override the GetSelectionColor() method to apply different colors for selection at runtime.
+The data grid supports selecting one or more rows or cells either programmatically or by touch interactions.
+By default, the control applies a common background color for the selected rows or cells based on the current theme.
+However, it also provides extensibility to have multiple selection colors when touching the rows or cells by writing a custom SelectionController derived from [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html#) or `GridCellSelectionController` if `SelectionUnit` is `Row` and `Cell` respectively and assigning it to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html# "") property.
+Override the `GetSelectionColor()` method to apply different colors for selection at runtime.

 To set different colors for the selected rows in the data grid, follow the code example: